 As a host of an event where alcohol will be served, you should keep your guests’ safety in mind.
-Given the nature of the holiday and everyone’s good mood, guests can and do often overindulge and become intoxicated.
-A host’s concern is not just to the intoxicated, but to anyone who has consumed alcohol, regardless of how much.
+Given the nature of the holiday and everyone’s good mood, guests can (and often do) overindulge and become intoxicated.
+This might be even more of a factor this year, as people might be ‘out of practice’ after more than a year of pandemic lockdowns and online social events.
+A host’s concern is not just related to the intoxicated attendee(s), but to anyone who has consumed alcohol, regardless of how much.
 It doesn’t take much for a guest to be “over the limit”.

 A Host’s Liability

-The Supreme Court of Canada has made it clear that the simple act of holding a party where people get drink and then drive will not, without other factors, result in legal liability.
-But where an exchange of money is involved, or where a special relationship exists (for example, kids under 18 drinking at the party), or where the host does something to specifically create a dangerous situation (for example, to someone who is already drunk, knowing that the person intends to drive home), the Court may hold the host responsible for any injuries or accidents that follow.
-In any event, hosts should feel a moral obligation to ensure that their family, friends and guests make it home safe and not cause injury to themselves or anyone else.
+The Supreme Court of Canada has made it clear that the simple act of holding a party where people get drunk and then drive will not, without other factors, result in legal liability.
+But where an exchange of money is involved, or where a special relationship exists (for example, kids under 18 drinking at the party), or where the host does something to specifically create a dangerous situation (for example, continuing to serve alcohol to someone who is already drunk, knowing that the person intends to drive home), the Court may hold the host responsible for any injuries or accidents that follow.
+In any event, hosts should feel a moral obligation to ensure that their family, friends and guests make it home safely without causing injury to themselves or anyone else.

 From your friends at Howie, Sacks & Henry, have a safe and happy holiday season.
 For more information about social host liability, feel free to contact Michael J. Henry at 416-361-0889 or by email at email@example.com.